 Course Code: FAMH4012A

 Course Description: Research Methodology

 NQF Credits: 10 NQF Level: 8

-This course focuses on quantitative and qualitative rese including a variety of study designs, highlighting that research can adopt several approaches, depending on the research to measure (structures, processes, outcomes or a combina providers, or clients), all which dictate the approach used. earch methods used for Health systems research, rch in health systems is often "methods neutral" and h question.
-During this course, students learn what ation) and from whose perspective (decisionmakers,
+This course focuses on quantitative and qualitative research methods used for Health systems research, including a variety of study designs, highlighting that research in health systems is often "methods neutral" and can adopt several approaches, depending on the research question.
+During this course, students learn what to measure (structures, processes, outcomes or a combination) and from whose perspective (decision makers, providers, or clients), all which dictate the approach used.